 In any transaction undertaken in support of the ICB's exercise of its functions (including conversations between two or more individuals, e-mails, correspondence and other communications), individuals must ensure, where they are aware of an interest, that they conform to the arrangements confirmed for the management of that interest.
 Where an individual has not had confirmation of arrangements for managing the interest, they must declare their interest at the earliest possible opportunity in the course of that transaction and declare that interest as soon as possible thereafter.
-The individual must also inform either their line manager (in the case of employees), or the Director of Corporate Governance and Board Secretary (via the ICB Governance Team) of the transaction.
+The individual must also inform either their line manager (in the case of employees), or the Director of Corporate Governance and Involvement-Board Secretary (via the ICB Governance Team) or nominated governance lead of the transaction.

-The Director of Corporate Governance and Board Secretary will take such steps as deemed appropriate, and request information deemed appropriate from individuals, to ensure that all conflicts of interest and potential conflicts of interest are declared.
+The Executive Director for Corporate Governance, Communications and Involvement Director of Corporate Governance and Board Secretary will take such steps as deemed appropriate, and request information deemed appropriate from individuals, to ensure that all conflicts of interest and potential conflicts of interest are declared.